thomascarreau/NSEoS/README.md

 inertia, fraction of moment of inertia residing in the crust, tidal love number, and dimensionless tidal deformability).

-##### crust_crystallization

-In `NSEoS/source/apps/crust_crystallization`:

-    make
-    ./crust_crystallization set.in crust.out eos.out

-The first output file gives you the crust composition at the melting temperature(number density, melting temperature, mass of the cluster, global asymmetry in the cluster, number of charges, cluster density, gas density, and radius of the cell).
-The second output file gives you the EoS at the melting temperature (mass density and pressure).

 ##### gs_ocrust

 In `NSEoS/source/apps/gs_ocrust`: